andreaUNAM/cringecentral/live_slug_reaction.md

 A heavy knot formed in the back of Din's throat, and a few of the tears finally fulfilled their threat and ran down his cheeks.
 It was almost like Cobb *knew*.
 It wasn't just the significance of the item as Cobb's staple accessory, it was... well, it was red.
 Obviously, Din couldn't be sure, but he decided it was the same red he had stopped wearing many years ago.
 Maybe it was time to start wearing it again.
 "Wouldn't dream of it," he whispered in reply.

 Finally managing to separate himself from Din, Cobb stepped back to admire the way the accessory looked on its new owner.
-"Yup, you are not getting rid of me any time soon, Mando."
+"Yup, you ain't getting rid of me any time soon, Mando."

 "Whatever will I do."
 Din knew that Cobb knew, *somehow*, that he had the stupidest grin on his face as he watched him leave.